divcraft/divcraft-blog-cms/README.md

 ## Blog Panel Web Application (MERN stack)

-Boilerplate based on MongoDB, Express, React & Node.js
+The project has been based on MongoDB, Express, React & Node.js technologies.

 The application allows you to create, edit and manage blog articles.
 Each article is assigned to its author account.